chung-leong/react-seq/examples/nobel/README.md

 }
 ```

-Note how we need to clone the object to ensure React will recognize it as a new state.
+Note how we need to clone the object to ensure that React will recognize it as a new state.

 ## Omitting event manager

-That's it.
+Well, that's it.
 One additional piece of information I would like to add is how to omit code of the event manager.
-All you
-need to do is set the environment variable `REACT_APP_SEQ_NO_EM` to non-zero when building:
+All you need to do is set the environment variable `REACT_APP_SEQ_NO_EM` to non-zero when building:

 ```json
     "build": "REACT_APP_SEQ_NO_EM=1 react-scripts build",